 Before continuing, we need to consider more about whole chapters of prophecy, which amplify Daniel 2.

-Of the woman, verses 5-6 state, “And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH.
+Of this woman, verses 5-6 state, “And upon her forehead was a name written, MYSTERY, BABYLON THE GREAT, THE MOTHER OF HARLOTS AND ABOMINATIONS OF THE EARTH.
 And I saw the woman drunken with the blood of the saints, and with the blood of the martyrs of Jesus.”
-Verse 1 calls her a “great whore that sits upon many waters…” with verse 15 explaining that the “waters” are many “peoples, and multitudes, and nations, and tongues.”
+Verse 1 calls her a “great whore that sits upon many waters…”

-Daniel 7:19-20 sheds more light on what happens when the saints return with Christ.
-Their first responsibility is to replace what Daniel calls the “fourth beast” (the final world empire Christ replaces at His Return), which rules with the assistance of a “little horn.”
-This little horn is the religious kingdom that is the same as the woman who rides the Revelation 17 beast.
-This religious kingdom has ruled over all previous resurrections, or revivals, of the Roman Empire.
+Daniel 7:19-20 sheds more light on what happens when the saints rule with Christ from Jerusalem.
+Their first responsibility is to replace what Daniel calls the “fourth beast” (the final world-ruling empire).
+The little horn is a religious kingdom and leader soon to rise to unprecedented power in our time, and of the same system that produces the woman who rides the beast of Revelation 17.
+This system has ruled over all of the previous resurrections, or revivals, of the Holy Roman Empire.
+Again, two more revivals remain—one just before God’s Kingdom and one more after.

-Eventually, God will destroy this whore and her harlot daughters, once and for all, by turning the beast she rides against her (Rev. 17:16).
-But first she must “ride” the final revival of the Holy Roman Empire (Babylonian system)!
+Revelation 17 and 18 reveal that God will destroy this whore and her harlot daughters, once and for all, by turning the beast she rides against her (17:16).
+But first she must “ride” the final resurrection of the Babylonian system!

 The Kingdom of God Is Coming